CP-Unibo/sunny-cp/README.md

 ```
 curl -F "mzn=@<MZN>" http://localhost:<PORT>/process
 ```
-This will run sunny-cp with the default parameters on the minizinc instance.
+This will run SUNNY-CP with the default parameters on the minizinc instance.
-If a `<DZN>` file is also needed, sunny-cp can be invoked as follows.
+If a `<DZN>` file is also needed, SUNNY-CP can be invoked as follows.
 ```
 curl -F "mzn=@<MZN>" -F "dzn=@<DZN>" http://localhost:<PORT>/process
 ```
-sunny-cp options can be passed by adding the string "option=value" as additional part of the request.
+SUNNY-CP options can be passed by adding the string "option=value" as additional part of the request.

 For instance to solve the `<MZN>` using only the gecode solver (option `-P`)